Skills For SocialisationMonday, September 2 2019

 Joint attention involves the shared focus of two people for the purpose of sharing an interest.
 Children may demonstrate this skill by looking to a family member when something fun and exciting is occurring in their environment.
 A child may also demonstrate this skill by sitting with a peer and reading a book while pointing to the pictures.

 Sharing is another important skill for play and socialisation.
 There are numerous skills that a child may need in order to learn to share, these include learning to wait a specific amount of time to access a preferred item.
 As well as learning to take turns during a game of Memory or Snakes and Ladders, or learning to allow a peer or sibling to take a turn with a favourite toy.

 Having an appropriate communication form for your child is another important skill for socialisation.
-Whether that be expressive language, Augmentative and Alternative Communication (e.g. PECS, proloquo2go) or gestures such as being able to point as well as shake or nod their head, will be valuable for them to communicate their wants and needs with others.
+Whether that be expressive language, Augmentative and Alternative Communication (e.g. PECS, proloquo2go) or gestures such as being able to point as well as shake or nod their head, it will be valuable for them to communicate their wants and needs with others.

 However, socialisation and play can take many forms.
 Play and socialisation may look different for each child with ASD, to what it looks like for typically developing peers and that is ok.
 It may also take time for them to find their own group of likeminded friends, follow your child’s interests and invite other children who share this interest, for example set up a playdate with another child who likes Lego or who is also interested in Dinosaurs.

 Your ABA program supervisor can help identify the right combination of supports that will be best for you and your child as part of our ABA services.

 — Written by Elisha Mont, Learning For Life Clinical Supervisor